Research

 Design of New Materials for Additive Manufacturing

-Alloys currently used in additive manufacturing are primarily limited to those designed for welding and casting, thus, they are not optimized for the complex thermal histories seen in fusion-based AM of rapid solidification followed by repeated thermal cycling with the addition of layers.
+Alloys currently used in additive and advanced manufacturing processes are primarily limited to those designed for welding and casting, thus, they are not optimized for the complex thermal histories seen in fusion-based AM of relatively rapid solidification followed by repeated thermal cycling with the addition of layers.
 Understanding and designing advanced alloys for AM requires knowledge of non-equilibrium microstructure as a function of alloying elements and thermal history.
 We use computational methods informed and validated by experimental methods to develop alloys specifically tailored for AM.